pybind/pybind11_mkdoc/README.md

 ## Limitations

+This tool supports Linux and macOS for Python versions 3.6 to 3.9.
+On Windows you at least need Python version 3.8.
-This tool supports Linux, macOS and Windows.
-It requires Clang/LLVM to be installed.
+Also, it requires Clang/LLVM to be installed.

 ## Testing